 The Foam Lake United Church bought the Douglas House and lot, then sold the house to the Town of Foam Lake Museum.
 It was moved from its location in the summer of 1991 by J & D Building Movers to its current location directly behind the Visitor Information Centre.

-Once a moth in June, July and August, fresh bread is baked in a clay oven situated beside the house and served to the public.
+Once a month in June, July and August, fresh bread is baked in a clay oven situated beside the house and served to the public.
 The house is open year round upon request.